-Find out more about RCN membership.
+Not a member yet?
+Find out more about what RCN membership can offer you.

 The law requires that a patient must give valid consent before treatment, physical investigation or care is given.
 If there is no valid consent, then the patient could take legal action against the health professional.

 All patients have a right to information about their condition and the information must presented in a way that it is easily understood.
 Health professionals should ensure that the information is accurate and truthful.
 This is fundamental to good practice.Back to contents

 To be valid, consent should be freely and voluntarily given.
 There should be no pressure or undue influence exerted on the patient by relatives, partners or health care professionals.
 If the carer believes this is a risk, they should arrange to see the patient on their own to establish that the decision is truly that of the patient.

 The patient must have the capacity to understand and retain information, and weigh up the risks and benefits involved.

 Informed consent is given once the patient has received enough information to make an informed decision about their treatment.